vervoortkobe/MinecraftLauncherClicker/README.md

 THIS REPOSITORY DOESN'T CONTAIN THE node_modules FOLDER!!!
 node_modules is required to run the app, because it contains all the depencies the app uses to run.
-(You can't upload node_modules to GitHub, instead go download them here: https://www.mediafire.com/file/rg04y05umcvnexu/node_modules.zip/file )
+(You can't upload node_modules to GitHub, instead go download them here: https://www.mediafire.com/file/lze40fibm5a8irq/node_modules.zip/file)
-OR you can install the depencies yourself (might fail): run the install.bat file, when it's done, run the rebuild.bat file.
+OR you can install the Depencies yourself (might fail): run the install.bat file, when it's done, run the rebuild.bat file.

 ////////////////////////////////////////////////////////////////////////////////////////////////////

-Extra Info:
+## Extra Info:
 • Main file: mclauncher.js
 • Minecraft Launcher file: mclauncher.html
 • Autoclicker file: main.html